 First Impressions

 Ever since the beginning of the coronavirus pandemic, I’ve been striving to reach a more minimalist lifestyle, in all its aspects, including photo and lighting gear.
-Hence, I’ve been revisiting my gear and gear options and needs, selling and trading in old gear for a new one, with a minimalist idea in mind.
+Hence, with that in mind, I’ve been revisiting my gear and gear options and needs, selling and trading in old gear for a new one.

 Why?
 There are several reasons why: